FelippoDev/ImageViewer/README.md

 # ImageViewer
-Simple mage app viewer written in Python using Tkinter
+Simple image app viewer written in Python using Tkinter

 In the GIF below we have a demonstration of the app being executed